Lucretia/orenda/README.md

 # Contributions

-I'm not accepting any contributions.
+I'm not accepting any PR's but I am happy to take advice, ideas or suggestions.

 # Copyright